grantjenks/python-sortedcontainers/docs/performance-scale.rst

 cache.
 As the list is bisected, nearby indexes will be pulled into the L2 and L1 cache and lookups will accelerate a hundred times.
 Once the sublist is found, it too will be bisected.
-The sublist will contain only one thousand integers and those too will quickly be pulled from memory into L3, L2, and L1 caches.
-Once bisected the new value will be inserted and memory will be traversed sequentially to make space.
+The sublist will contain only one thousand integers and those too will be quickly pulled from memory into L3, L2, and L1 caches.
+Once bisected, the new value will be inserted and memory will be traversed sequentially to make space.

 For comparison, consider traversing an AVL-binary tree with one billion